arung-northwestern/pacmof/README.rst

 Use the documentation on dask.org for more information on the different types of schedulers and more.

-- Calculations on a large CIF
+- Calculations on a large CIF with more than 2000 atoms

 For CIFs with more than say 2000 atoms calculations in serial can be too slow, in those cases

-    - Compute the features for a large CIF
+    - Compute the features for a large CIF in parallel

     .. code-block:: python